Design of the monodomain model by artificial neural networks: Numerical illustrations

-In~\eqref{ODE} the nonlinearity $\Phi = (\phi_v,\phi_w)$, given in~\eqref{sysmain2}, corresponds to a feedforward residual neural network of $L=7$ layers, parameterized with the weights $\mathbf{W}$, choosing $n_{\ell} = 2$ for all $1 \leq \ell \leq L$.
+First, we try to re-discover the FitzHugh-Nagumo model.
+More precisely, we create data corresponding to the state solution of the FitzHugh-Nagumo model, and design a neural network that minimizes a distance between these data and the outputs of the monodomain model with the neural network as nonlinearity.
+For simplicity, we consider the ODE version of the monodomain model: \begin{linenomath} \end{linenomath} The solutions $\mathrm{z} = (v,w)$ of~\eqref{ODE} correspond to average values over $\Omega$ of the solutions of system~\eqref{sysmain}.
+Data are pairs $\left\{(\mathrm{z}^{(0)}_{\mathrm{data},k},\mathrm{z}_{\mathrm{data},k}); 1\leq k \leq K\right\}$, where $\mathrm{z}_{\mathrm{data},k}$ are evaluations of the solution $(v_{\text{ FH}},w_{\text{ FH}})$ of the FitzHugh-Nagumo model with $\mathrm{z}^{(0)}_{\mathrm{data},k}$ as initial condition: \begin{linenomath} \end{linenomath} For numerical realizations, we choose \begin{linenomath} \end{linenomath} We consider $K=7$ data, corresponding to the following initial conditions: \begin{linenomath} \end{linenomath} System~\eqref{ODE} is discretized with the Crank-Nicholson method, and nonlinearities are treated with the Newton method.
+The adjoint system is discretized with an implicit Euler scheme.
+We discretize the optimality conditions corresponding to the following optimal control problem: \begin{linenomath} \end{linenomath} In~\eqref{ODE} the nonlinearity $\Phi = (\phi_v,\phi_w)$, given in~\eqref{sysmain2}, corresponds to a feedforward residual neural network of $L=7$ layers, parameterized with the weights $\mathbf{W}$, choosing $n_{\ell} = 2$ for all $1 \leq \ell \leq L$.
 The dimensions of the hidden layers are equal to $2$.
-The activation functions are of type smoothed ReLU, like those given in~\eqref{smoothReLU} with $\varepsilon = 2.0$.
+The activation functions are smoothed ReLU, like those given in~\eqref{smoothReLU} with $\varepsilon = 2.0$.
 Choosing $\alpha = 0.01$, problem~\eqref{pbODE} is solved with the Barzilai-Borwein algorithm~\cite{BarBor} initialized with random weights and an Armijo rule.
 We illustrate the outcomes of the neural network $\Phi$ so computed in Figure~\ref{fig-num}, by testing the initial condition $(v_0,w_0) = (2,0)$, and comparing the corresponding solution with the one from the FitzHugh-Nagumo model.

 \end{minipage}\\ \FloatBarrier